HungryLim/Communication-in-Youtube-Emotion/README.md

 # Capturing and quantifying emotions from using deep learning
 To capture and quantify speaker's emotions from video, I used Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras Convolutional Neural Networks (CNN) model and openCV by [Arriaga, Ploger, and Valdenegro (2017)](https://github.com/oarriaga/face_classification/blob/master/report.pdf).
 I modified some of the code becuase several functions and packages have been changed since 2017.
-However, the base model and package is from orriaga's repo [here](https://github.com/oarriaga/face_classification/blob/master/src/train_emotion_classifier.py).
+However, the base model and package are from orriaga's repo [here](https://github.com/oarriaga/face_classification/blob/master/src/train_emotion_classifier.py).

 <p align="center"><img src="demo.gif" /></p>